A Detailed Timeline For Selling Your Home

 Real Estate Agents are one of the most popular routes to sell a home.
 Although you’ll pay more in commissions, they often can negotiate a better deal, get your home sold faster, and do ALL of the heavy lifting and paperwork for you.
+At least the good agents will!
 It’s a hands-off, stress-free process, or at least they should make it as much so as possible.

 For Sale By Owner (FSBO), as the name implies, means that you (the owner) sells the home on your own.
 Although you’ll save big on real estate agent commissions, you’ll also take on more risk (legal) and will be fully responsible for everything from staging and showing your home, to marketing the listing and negotiating a deal.

 Flat Fee MLS

 Flat fee MLS services allow homeowners who want to sell their house on their own access to one of the most powerful marketing tools available ONLY to real estate agents: the coveted MLS listing service.